 - SO PIN

 - User PIN

 - Device label

 - All PKCS #11 data

+- FID02 PIN

-- All FIDO authentication keys
+- All FIDO authentication keys including passkeys

-Restoring a device to the factory settings also removes all the FIDO authentication keys used for U2F in it.
+Restoring a device to the factory settings also removes FIDO2 PIN and all the FIDO authentication keys used for FIDO2 in it.
 Therefore, the device is recognized as an unregistered one even by Web services for which the device was previously on their list.